-(i.e. observing versus slewing time), scientific value (grade/rank), and any other special requirements such as fixed-time observations.
+During routine observations, ISOC generates and maintains detailed observing schedules based on the approved observations, and delivers these schedules to MOC for uplink and execution.
+The ISOC scheduling takes into account: celestial viewing constraints, observation efficiency (i.e. observing versus slewing time), scientific value (grade/rank), and any other special requirements such as fixed-time observations.
 Some observations are too long to be scheduled as a single time block of about 210 ks per revolution; ISOC must therefore schedule such observations as more than one separate exposure.
-Both ISOC and MOC provide details of the "live" schedules to ISDC, and long-term and short-term schedules are published on the ISOC website.
+Long-term and short-term schedules are published on the ISOC website.